yn-academia/mcp-proxy/README.md

   -h, --help            show this help message and exit

 SSE client options:
-  -H KEY VALUE, --headers KEY VALUE
+  -H, --headers KEY VALUE
                         Headers to pass to the SSE server.
 Can be used multiple times.

 stdio client options:
-  args                  Any extra arguments to the command to spawn the server -e KEY VALUE, --env KEY VALUE
-                        Environment variables used when spawning the server.
+  args                  Any extra arguments to the command to spawn the server -e, --env KEY VALUE   Environment variables used when spawning the server.
 Can be used multiple times.
+  --cwd CWD             The working directory to use when spawning the process.
   --pass-environment, --no-pass-environment
                         Pass through all environment variables when spawning the server.
   --debug, --no-debug   Enable debug mode with detailed logging output.

 SSE server options:
-  --port MCP_PORT   Port to expose an MCP server on.
-Default is a random port --host MCP_HOST   Host to expose an MCP server on.
-Default is 127.0.0.1 --allow-origin ALLOW_ORIGIN [ALLOW_ORIGIN ...]
+  --port PORT           Port to expose an SSE server on.
+Default is a random port --host HOST           Host to expose an SSE server on.
+Default is 127.0.0.1 --stateless, --no-stateless
+                        Enable stateless mode for streamable http transports.
+Default is False --sse-port SSE_PORT   (deprecated) Same as --port --sse-host SSE_HOST   (deprecated) Same as --host --allow-origin ALLOW_ORIGIN [ALLOW_ORIGIN ...]
                         Allowed origins for the SSE server.
 Can be used multiple times.
 Default is no CORS allowed.